Tuesday, 17th August 1999

 Back

-Springfield, IL - Media Reviews
+Springfield, IL - Media Review Quotes

 On Tuesday, the band powered through all of the expected hits, and also shrewdly introduced a handful of songs from its new album, "Euphoria."